 As the current implementation of the gradient placer is executed only single-threaded, the next logic step would be to parallelize its execution to make it even faster.
 The calculation of the gradients could be executed in parallel on node level, and even large parts of the legalization (e.g., the assignment of nodes to the regions) could be parallelized.
-Hence, a multi-threaded implementation would be beneficial and even a GPU-computing approach seems to be promising.
+Hence, a multi-threaded implementation would be beneficial.
+Preliminary results show that even with a very simple multithreaded implementation (executed on a multi-core processor), an acceleration of about 30 percent is possible.
+Furthermore, the authors are currently looking into a GPU-computing approach for the presented algorithm, which - at the point of writing - seems to be very promising.

-Even though the gradient placement approach was shown to be comparably fast for large netlists, a more recent set of benchmarks like the one included in [13] - containing much larger netlists - could be used to underline the scalability of the approach.
+Even though the gradient placement approach was shown to be comparably fast for large netlists, a more recent set of benchmarks like the one included in [14] - containing much larger netlists - could be used to underline the scalability of the approach.